POST

 }

-The content to update a running Live Activity with.
-The object must conform to the ContentState interface defined within your app's Live Activity.
+The content used to update a running Live Activity.
+The object must conform to the ContentState interface defined within your app’s Live Activity.
+See Live Activities developer setup.

 Ensure that the event_updates object matches the ContentState interface exactly as defined in your Live Activity implementation.
 Inconsistencies can cause Live Activities to fail to display.